Image

 Most of the visible white roots that look "healthy" in water are physiologically temporary.
 They are optimized for dissolved oxygen and zero grow media resistance.
 Once moved into virtually any particulate-based substrate, many cease elongation, lose surface integrity, and are shed as the plant reallocates carbon toward forming new, substrate-adapted (soil) roots.

-Fun Fact: In commercial propagation, root mass often decreases before it increases.
+FYI: In commercial propagation, root mass often decreases before it increases.
 Net root biomass gain usually resumes only after new roots emerge that are anatomically matched to the substrate.

 When to Transplant Water-Propagated Cuttings